metricshilab/ivxj/README.md

 # ivxj

+## Introduction

+This repository hosts a Python package to implement the IVXJ procedure in

+* Liao, Mei and Shi (2024): ``Nickell Meets Stambaugh: A Tale of Two Biases in Panel Predictive Regressions'' [arXiv-link]

-Compute IVXJ estimates for unbalanced panel data under univariate case.
-You can find the documentation [here](https://ivxj.readthedocs.io/en/latest/index.html).
+At this current status, it computes the IVXJ estimates and the corresponding $t$-statistics for unbalanced panel data under a simple regression specification.
+It is sufficient to replicate the empirical application in the paper.

+Multivariate regression and long-horizon predictions will be subsumed in future versions.

+Documentation is provided here [here](https://ivxj.readthedocs.io/en/latest/index.html).

 ## Installation